jianostack/jianostack.github.io/DevOps/create/serverless-deployment-pipeline.md

       - echo Deployment completed on `date`
 ```

-Add the following inline policy to your CodeBuild IAM role:
+3. Add the following inline policy to your CodeBuild IAM role.

 ```
 {
     "Version": "2012-10-17",